-Ministry of Health funding
+Ministry of Health Funding

 The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement (MLAA), which describes budgetary arrangements established by the MOH.
-The financial statements reflect funding approved by the MOH to support LHIN managed HSP and the operations of the LHIN.
-The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH in the MLAA.
+The financial statements reflect funding arrangements approved by the MOH.
+The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH.
 Due to the nature of the MLAA, the LHIN is economically dependent on the MOH.

-Transfer payment amounts to HSP are based on the terms of the Health Service Provider MLAA with the LHIN, including any amendments made throughout the year.
+Transfer payment amounts to HSP are based on the terms of the Health Service Provider Accountability Agreements with the LHIN, including any amendments made throughout the year.
 During the year, the LHIN authorizes the transfer of cash to the HSP.
-The cash associated with the transfer payment flows directly from the MOH to the HSP and does not flow through the LHIN bank account.
+The cash associated with the transfer payment flows directly from the MOH and does not flow through the LHIN bank account.